claire

 The benefits—calm, clarity, ease—tend to follow naturally.

-A deeper awareness of yourself.
-A practice not just for feeling better…
+But more importantly, you begin to develop something lasting: a deeper awareness of yourself.
+A practice not just for feeling better…but for understanding yourself more deeply.

 My method